minimaxir/hacker-news-undocumented/README.md

 ![](/images/shadowban.png)

 Users/domains are usually shadowbanned for breaking HN rules/spam.
 If you feel you are unfairly shadowbanned, contact [hn@ycombinator.com](mailto:hn@ycombinator.com).

+### Hidden Reply Links

+If the comment depth is 3 or more, reply links are withheld until the comments age a while.
+The amount of aging is a function of the depth.
+You can get around it by clicking on the comment's timestamp to go to its own page.

 ### Green Usernames